Blue-water navy: Definitions

 Another definition states that 'brown-water' refers to the littoral areas within 100 nautical miles of the coastline.
 'Green-water' begins from 100 nautical miles out to the next major land formation, while 'blue-water' is the ability to project force out to at least 1,500 nautical miles beyond the coast.
 Traditionally a distinction used to be made between a coastal brown-water navy operating in the littoral zone to 200 nautical miles (or 370 kilometres) and an oceangoing blue-water navy.
 However, the United States Navy created a new term, green-water navy, to replace the term 'brown-water navy' in US Navy parlance.
-Today, a brown-water navy has become to be known as a predominantly riverine force.
+Today, a brown-water navy has come to be known as a predominantly riverine and littoral force.

-Despite the above however, there is no agreed definition of the term.
+Despite the above, however, there is no agreed definition of the term.

 Classification and naval hierarchy

 There have been many attempts by naval scholars and other authorities to classify world navies, including; Michael Morris, British naval historians Eric Grove and Professor Geoffrey Till, French strategist Hervé Coutau-Bégarie and professors Daniel Todd and Michael Lindberg.
-All identify a basic common criteria for gauging the capability of navies, such as; total displacement and number of ships; modernity and power of weapons and systems; logistical and geographic reach with capacity for sustained operations; and the professional qualifications/disposition of sailors.
+All identify basic common criteria for gauging the capability of navies, such as; total displacement and number of ships; modernity and power of weapons and systems; logistical and geographic reach with capacity for sustained operations; and the professional qualifications/disposition of sailors.

 The table below shows the world naval hierarchy according to the classification system by professors Daniel Todd and Michael Lindberg.
 Their system originates from 1996 and outlines ten ranks, distinguished by capability.
 Since then it has been used by various other experts to illustrate the subject.
 According to Todd and Lindberg, a "blue-water navy" is one that can project any sort of power beyond its own territorial waters.
 However they used the principle of loss of strength gradient and other criteria to distinguish navies by capability under the four "blue-water" ranks.
 The six ranks of "Non blue-water navies" can be further broken down into "green-water" and "brown-water navies", and according to Todd and Lindberg, these are navies only capable of operating as coastal defence forces, coast guards or riverine forces.